You may be wondering if you have never used a bookkeeper before, how are bookkeeping service fees structured? Fill your teacup and we'll chat.

 If you are a small business owner wondering how much to budget for bookkeeping services, I'd say $3,500 - $6,000 including taxes annually for a set of audit proof books.
 That would include a one time setup fee, monthly (this would mean you actually have to submit ALL your paperwork on time) bookkeeping for 40 transactions or less per month, monthly conversations and management reports , year-end, internal financial statements, and T1 tax preparation for sole proprietors.
 Payroll, inventory, multi-currency transactions will likely cost more.
 This is just a ballpark figure.
 Your bookkeeper needs to determine YOUR needs before they quote you.

 If your bookkeeper is only doing data entry for you ... find a new bookkeeper.
 There is way more to freelance bookkeeping than data entry!

 If a bookkeeper didn't offer a fixed price agreement ... a bookkeeper will probably want to do your books at an hourly rate for three months before they set a fixed price for you.
 The reason ...

 You can help keep your bookkeeping fees reasonable by asking your bookkeeper how they would like the information presented.

 The more organized you are, the less it costs you.
 Why?

 The bookkeeper does not have to spend time organizing your receipts or following up on missing information or ... figuring out which account you paid "that" expense from.
 Picture a lot of head scratching, and hearing the word "hmmmm"! ;-)

-If possible, have your bookkeeper offer you a fixed flat fee per month that is reviewed / renewed annually ... after they have worked on your books for three to six months.
+If your bookkeeper does not offer fixed price agreements, ask your bookkeeper for a fixed flat fee per month that is reviewed / renewed annually ... after they have worked on your books for three to six months.

 LET'S CHAT ABOUT ...